-I first started to research Encaustics in 2009 when I was reading an article and came across the word ‘Encaustic’ and had to look it up to find out what it was.
+I first came across the word "Encaustic" in 2009 whilst I was reading an article and had to do some research to find out what it was all about.

 Encaustic is a Greek word meaning 'to heat or burn in' (enkaustikos).
 Heat is used throughout the process, from melting the beeswax and Damar resin, to fusing the layers of wax.
 Encaustic consists of natural bees wax and damar resin (crystallized tree sap).

 The medium can be used alone for its transparency or coloured pigment added.
 The medium is used molten and applied with a brush or any tool you wish to.
 Each layer is then reheated to fuse it to the previous layer.